constructor21/peal_web_v2/README.md

 Explore further data architecture [from the original picture on the small whiteboard]

 Validation that every field is filled out when press create campaign & confirm billing info The validation for the date picker is needed or the create campaign button will crash the page because the dates will be undefined the campaign details page

+  The validation is the media file state is not null

 Add a cancel subscription button in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months ... button options [save money] [confirm cancelation]